Venafi/terraform-provider-venafi/README.md

 Go to [releases](https://github.com/Venafi/terraform-provider-venafi/releases) and select the latest package for your operating system.
 Then install by downloading the package to a directory in your $PATH.
-You will need to rename plugin binary according teraffrom plugin naming convention.
+You will need to rename plugin binary according terafform plugin naming convention.
 For example terraform-provider-venafi_v0.6.0+109_linux should become terraform-provider-venafi_v0.6.0

 For more information about installing third party plugins please look into official documentation - https://www.terraform.io/docs/configuration/providers.html#third-party-plugins